cloudera-cemea/CDF_vHOL/README.md

     <img src="images/5_workspace.png" alt="image" style="width:1000px;height:auto;">

 * This will take you to the list of all flows running on the same environment (workspace) as the flow you selected.
-To publish the flow, Workspace view, click again on the   menu for the desired flow and select **Publish Flow**.
+To publish the flow, Workspace view, click again on the   menu for the desired flow and select **Publish As**.

     <img src="images/5_publish_flow_dropdown_1.png" alt="image" style="width:1000px;height:auto;">